ratulSharker/dx-ball/README.md

 - [ ] Separate canvas for top score-stage_name-life.
 Update only while they updates.
 - [x] Separate canvas for stage drawing.
 Update only while brick ball collide or stage updates.
 - [x] Resizing images to size which they are drawn.
+- [ ] Instead of clearing whole screen, only update the portion where the ball or power last time was present.

 Apart from these performance improvement, some more work can be done